-PROTOCOL VIII (Must Run(Must-Run Generation)
+PROTOCOL VIII (Must-Run Generation)

 28. This Protocol addresses the need to run generation in certain load zones.
-There are threefour load zones where generators must run during certain periods: (1) that portion of the metropolitan Phoenix and surrounding areas that are in the APS service territory; (2) that portion of metropolitan Phoenix that is in theSRP service territory; (3) the area in and around Tucson (which is part of the TEP service territory); and (43) the area in and around the City of Yuma (which is in the APS service territory).
+There are three load zones where generators must run during certain periods: (1) that portion of the metropolitan Phoenix and surrounding areas that are in the APS service territory; (2) the area in and around Tucson (which is part of the TEP service territory); and (3) the area in and around the City of Yuma (which is in the APS service territory).
 The rates charged for must-run generation will be charged by each of the TPs where these load zones are located, with the Az ISA providing oversight to ensure that SCs are being treated fairly.